Philip1806/blublog/README.md

 You can set up where all files from the package go.
 By default you can access the blog from /blog and panel from /panel. **If you get 404 error, make sure you're logged in.
 If you get 403 error, make sure you have run blublog:setup**;

+**If post images don't show, make sure you have configured blublog file driver.
+If you use the one above, make sure your APP_URL in .env file is correct.**

 ## Features

 1. Posts (CRUD)